Continue On Saturdays

 The gist of it is simple.
 I give you the start of a line/story and you continue on.
 This week:

 The gist of it is simple.
 I give you the start of a line/story and you continue on.
-This week: I don’t know how I am going to get home.
-Worse yet, I am alone and have to…
+This week: I sat in the taxi fidgeting the tulle under my gown and thinking I’d rather be at home in my flannel pajamas instead of going to …

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.